June 16, 2015

-Setting up Lucee on Mac OS X Yosemite
+Setting Up Lucee on Mac Os X Yosemite

 Getting Lucee on mac os x yosemite running apache HTTP (with virtual hosts) and tomcat 8 locally steps